 Options to finance an IT business include factoring – the sale of pending invoices at a discount.
-Revenue-based, asset-based or cash flow loans can also be a good option depending on a business’s particular situation.
+Revenue-based, asset-based or cash flow facilities can also be a good option depending on a business’s particular situation.
 Contact Business Factors today to find the best alternative for your business.

 Factoring is also known as invoice factoring or accounts receivable financing.
 It is the sale of pending invoices at a discount to a third-party financing company, known as a factor, or to a bank.
-Unlike more traditional financing options – that take into account a business’s credit score or history – factors mainly consider the creditworthiness of the business’s clients.
+Unlike more traditional financing options – that take into account a business’s credit or history – factors mainly consider the creditworthiness of the business’s clients.
 To evaluate that, a factor runs a credit check on the business’s clients.

 The price of factoring depends on the clients’ creditworthiness, the industry in question, and the number and dollar amount of the invoices to be factored, among other things.
 The invoices to be sold to the factor must not be pledged as collateral for a loan or encumbered in any other way.

 To better understand the factoring process, please visit our Frequently Asked Questions page.